-|Sao Tome And Principe||limited||18-Sept-20|
+|Sao Tome And Principe||limited||30-Oct-20|

 Beginning July 1, the country has begun Phase 2 of it's reopening plan allowing flights from member states of the Community of Portuguese Language Countries.
 On July 16, international commercial flights are expected to resume and transportation by boat between Principe and Sao Tome may begin.
 All air passengers arriving in São Tomé and Principe are required to have proof of a negative COVID-19 PCR test taken in the 72 hours prior to their arrival.

-All flights to and from Saudi Arabia are suspended until further notice.
-All land crossings also remain closed to passenger traffic.
+Saudi Arabia suspends flights to, from Argentina, Brazil, India because of increase in COVID-19 cases.
+Land borders with UAE, Kuwait, Bahrain have reopened.
 The authorities have implemented an online registration system to facilitate the repatriation of foreign nationals to their home countries.
 Saudi is under strict domestic restrictions and any non-citizen who violates these measures will be punished, deported and banned from re-entering the country.
 On 22 September Saudi Arabia’s General Authority of Civil Aviation (GACA) suspended travel to and from Argentina, Brazil, and India.

-On July 15,International commercial flights are to resume while land and sea borders remain closed.
+On July 15,International commercial flights resumed while land and sea borders remain closed.
 Senegal's borders with neighboring countries also remain closed.
 Travel between regions is permitted and internal flights have resumed.
 Starting June 5,restaurants and gyms are open to visitors with sanitary measures and social distancing protocols in place.
 On 8 August, the Senegalese authorities announced tightened restrictions.
 There is a ban on gatherings such as marriages, baptisms and funeral ceremonies.